Guidelines for Co-Programming

 CONDITIONS APPLICABLE FOR CO-PROGRAMS BETWEEN RESIDENTIAL LIFE AND ANY OTHER ENTITY:

 - The Residential Life programmer and co-programmer must be in attendance during the entire event (setup through breakdown, including all rehearsal dates and times).
-Furthermore, the Residential Life programmer agrees to take responsibility for coordinating all publicity, logistics, and program content, and ensuring that accrued charges are paid via the agreed-upon funding sources.
+Furthermore, the Residential Life programmer agrees to take responsibility for coordinating all publicity and logistics, and ensuring that accrued charges are paid via the agreed-upon funding sources.

 - Residential Life co-programmed events will not be charged for the use of space on the Hill.
 However, charges may accrue for the logistics of the program (including equipment rentals, food orders, linens, etc.)

 - All publicity should state that the sponsoring Residential Life entity is the co-programmer of the event, for example: “Residential Life and ABC Organization present - Event Title.”
 All forms of publicity must list the Residential Life programming group/entity with at least equal (if not greater) billing, in type no smaller than the non-Residential Life programmer, and situated in a no less visible location.
 The program must be publicized to the residential community and open to residents of On-Campus Housing.
 See OCH Rules & Regulations.

 - Funding for co-programmed events should not necessarily be limited to Residential Life funding sources, but should explore a broad range of diverse funding opportunities.
 See http://www.sole.ucla.edu/funding/ for funding opportunities beyond Residential Life.

 - UCLA Dining Services and/or UCLA Catering shall be the sole provider of any food or refreshments in Covel Commons, Carnesale Commons, and Northwest Campus Auditorium, to ensure the safe preparation and handling of food.
 Outside food requests must be submitted for all public venues.